NinjaRMM/ninjarmm_screening/README.txt

 As a standard I add doxygen documentation, although I just build it occasionally.
 I used VS Code and g++ version 11.3.0 for thi exercise, running on a Linux Mint.

+To set everything up you need to clone not only the repository but its submodule (google test)

-For step 1 I create a build directory within step1/src/ and call "make" and run with "./step1Tests".
+For step 1 I created a build directory within step1/src/.
-I added "build" directory to the repository even though it wasn't necessary.
+Navigate to the build directory and if it's the first time compiling you'll need to set the directory by calling "cmake .."
+After that is processed, for all further uses you'll need to call "make" and run with "./step1Tests" inside the "build" directory.

 For step 2 I though of 3 approaches.
 The first is actually using a plugin that is non intrusive, which means it